List of FAQs

 Index of Frequently Asked Questions

 Please feel free to browse the Q&A below.
-You can also contact the housing coordinator by calling (920) 832-6765 if you cannot find the answer to your question below.
+You can also contact the assistant director of campus life for housing & residential living by calling (920) 832-6765 if you cannot find the answer to your question below.

 Can you loft or bunk the beds?

 You may loft or bunk your beds by stacking your furniture with bunk pins, available at your hall front desk when you arrive.
 Please do not build your own loft, as they are not allowed.
 For more ideas on how furniture can be arranged in rooms, please check out this video or this document.